killhamster/drilfiction/README.md

 All of these can be installed via `pip`

 ### How to use it:
-I just run it from a terminal since I'm a scrub, but you can run it wherever you want as you do it with python 3.
+I just run it from a terminal since I'm a scrub, but you can run it however you run your python scripts.
 I'm considering creating a web and desktop app version.
 Steps:
 1. You will need to create a [Twitter App](https://developer.twitter.com/en/apps) linked to an account.
 Get the API keys needed in order to access.
 2. Edit bot.cfg with your parameters.
 Otherwise it won't work.
 See the details below